 A great exercise that is 100% lower back-focused comes from a combination of deadlifts and hyperextensions, and they’re good mornings.
 These essential mean that you’re using your lower back to lift the weight just as you would with any other curling exercise.

 To put that into context, all you do here is bent your lower back.
 Don’t curl your back, as it has to be straight from the lower back upwards, but things at your hips almost as if you’re aiming to make a right angle.
 From there, contact your lower back until you’re standing straight.
 That’s the whole thing, and whether you hold dumbells, barbells, or even nothing at all, it will get your lower back in great shape and ready for anything.

 With the use of a power rack or even a smith machine, you can easily start to incorporate rack pulls into your lower back exercises.
 The addition of the bars or pegs to limit where you need to pick up the weight from means that you isolate your lower back during the lift, rather than needing your hamstrings like with a deadlift or bad form with good mornings

 Seated Back Extension

 Like all exercises, however, this is still an easy one for you to get wrong.
-To do the seated back extension, you need to adjust the seating position, headrest and the weight so that it's correctly set up for you.
-Once you're good to go, simply contract your back to push the bar.
-The good thing about this exercise is the precise weight selection means that you have a lot more control than on other exercises.
+To do the seated back extension, you need to adjust the seating position, headrest and weight so that it’s correctly set up for you.
+Then, once you’re good to go, simply contract your back to push the bar.
+The good thing about this exercise is that the precise weight selection means that you have more control than other exercises.

-The superman exercise is a lower back exercise which can be done pretty much anywhere at any time.
-It’s great for flexibility and stretching, but is still an effective way to strengthen your lower back in a practical way.
+The superman exercise is a lower back exercise that can be done pretty much anywhere at any time.
+It’s great for flexibility and stretching but is still an effective way to strengthen your lower back in a practical way.